About Housing at CUA

 MyHousing is a great resource to see your housing and dining assignment, roommates, mailbox and current housing-related billing charges.
 You can access MyHousing by logging onto Cardinal Station using your Username and Password and navigating to Student Self-Service > MyHousing.

-Information regarding Living and Learning Communities is available on the Residence Life Web site.
-Students interested in participating in an LLC should apply for housing (described in the sections above) and submit their LLC interest on the application.
+Information regarding Theme Communities is available on the Residence Life Web site.
+Students interested in participating in a Theme Community should apply for housing (described in the sections above) and submit their Theme Community interest on the application.

 For Special Attention and Action